jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 ---
 title: Play across strings
 slug: melody-one-position
-abstract: Play a melody across strings in one position.
+abstract: Playing a melody across the strings means navigating the guitar's tuning.
 ---

 Once playing a melody on a single string has been explored,